alburke/WAF_ML_Tutorial_Part1/README.md

       ``` $ git clone https://github.com/ai2es/WAF_ML_Tutorial_Part1.git ```

-      If you dont have git, you can install git ([Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)) or choose the "Download Zip" option, unzip it and then continue with these steps.
+      If you don’t have git, you can install git ([Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)) or choose the "Download Zip" option, unzip it and then continue with these steps.

    3. Change into the newly downloaded directory